2016rshah/blog/posts/12-books-12-months-2025.md

 The stories are very much informed by the author's faith as a Muslim woman, in the same way of C.S.
 Lewis or Paolo Coehlo being Christian authors of fiction.
 I like reading these types of books from time to time: it is interesting to step into the perspective of a person of faith, even if I don't share their faith.
 And doing so feels in line with my own faith's emphasis on [અનેકાંતવાદ](https://en.wikipedia.org/wiki/Anekantavada) (anekantavada which means a multiplicity of perspectives, or the idea that "ultimate truth and reality is complex and has multiple aspects and viewpoints").

 My favorites from the collection were: *Summer Maze*; *The Circle Line*; and *Pages of Fruit*.

+### *Arabian Nights* tr.
+Hussain Haddawy (June)

+Not really a book meant to be read cover to cover, but I stole it from my roommate Patrick Weir and kept it on my bedside and read it every so often.
+Really good for that because it is so episodic.
+Really liked this translation.

 ### *The Namaste Club* by Asha Elias (July)